Home » Self Assessment Accountants for Tax Returns

 Self Assessment for company directors

 Aside from their responsibilities for company tax reporting, directors also have to provide full details of their income through Self Assessment for personal taxation.
-Directors’ incomes can be based on various on various income streams including salary, dividends and benefits in kind, each of which need to be provided to HMRC through self assessment returns.
+Directors’ incomes can be based on a variety of income streams including salary, dividends and benefits in kind, each of which need to be provided to HMRC through self assessment returns.
 Our expert team can provide directors with full guidance on completing self assessment returns with maximum tax efficiency.

 Self Assessment for partners in business partnerships

 Partnerships have to be registered with HMRC for Self Assessment by the nominated partner in a business partnership.
-It is important to remember that unlike a limited company, partnerships are not taxed, but partners are.
+It is important to remember that unlike a limited company, partnerships are not taxed, but the partners are.
+There is a requirement to declare each partners share of the partnership profits (or losses) on a self assessment tax return.

 Self Assessment for income from property